-As described in Note 3.n to the consolidated financial statements, the Group performs impairment tests at least once a year, or when events or circumstances exist indicating that value of its property, plant and equipment may not be recovered at the value at which they are registered.
+As described in Note 3.n to the consolidated financial statements, the Group performs impairment tests at least once a year, or when events or circumstances exist indicating that value of its property, plant and equipment and trademarks may not be recovered at the value at which they are registered.

-We have identified the review of long-lived assets as a key audit matter, mainly since impairment tests involve the application of judgment and significant estimates by Group's Management on determining measurement assumptions and financial projections, cash flows, revenue and profits budgets, selection of discount rates used to determine the recoverable value of the cash generating units ("CGUs"), besides the relevance of the balance of this account in the consolidated financial statements of the Group, which is made up of property, plant and equipment for \$61,945,837 and trademarks for \$1,959,500.
+We have identified the review of long-lived assets as a key audit matter, mainly since impairment tests involve the application of judgment and significant estimates by Group's Management on determining measurement assumptions and financial projections, cash flows, revenue and profits budgets, selection of discount rates used to determine the recoverable value of the cash generating units ("CGUs"), besides the relevance of the balance of this account in the consolidated financial statements of the Group, which is made up of property, plant and equipment for \$61,504,047and trademarks for \$2,155,000.
 The validation of these account balances requires a high level of judgement, a significant degree increase in the audit effort and the incorporation of our expert specialists in valuation.